 Mistake # 5: Not Following Notification Rules When You Have to Miss Work

 If you experience a work injury but your employer still wants you to come in to perform light-duty work, you may still have to miss time from work to get treatment for your injury.
 When you know these days are coming up, be sure to take the necessary steps to notify your employer that you will be unable to come to work on the specified days.

 Your employer likely has a procedure in place that they ask all employees to use when a day off is needed.
 If you are seeking treatment for your work-related injury, you should be paid for the time that you have to miss work.
 It is very important to communicate with your employer to let them know when these appointments will occur and try to schedule appointments outside of work hours when you can.

 Mistake #6: Being Unprofessional to Your Employer, Customers, and Coworkers

 If you return to work during your healing period, it’s important that you do what you can to remain professional when communicating and working with customers, coworkers, and your manager.
 You should not talk about your work injury or your case with your supervisors or co-employees unless absolutely necessary.
 It is very important that when you return to work, you focus on doing your job to the best of your ability.

-Mistake #7: Not Contacting a Legal Professional When You Need Help or Advice
+Mistake #7: Not Contacting a Professional Legal Attorney When You Need Comp Help

 One of the biggest mistakes you can make when dealing with a work injury is not understanding your rights as an employee and the workers’ compensation laws that protect you.
-If you have a question or need advice, the best step to take is to reach out to a legal professional personal injury Attorney.
-At the Platt Law firm, we offer free consultations for personal injury and worker’s compensation inquiries, and we will travel to meet with you if you live outside of the Des Moines area.
+If you have questions about workers comp mistakes when injured or need advice, the best step to take is to reach out to a legal professional personal injury Attorney.
+At the Platt Law firm, we offer free consultations for personal injury and worker’s compensation inquiries, and we will travel to meet with you if you live in or outside of the Des Moines or Urbandale IA area.
 Contact us today to get answers to your questions.